aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 Preparation of inputs
 ~~~~~~~~~~~~~~~~~~~~~

-A Quantum Espresso calculation needs a number of input files:
+A Quantum Espresso calculation needs a number of inputs:

 1. `Pseudopotentials <https://en.wikipedia.org/wiki/Pseudopotential>`_
 2. a structure